paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_news.markdown

 {% include image.html preset="thumbnail" src="articles/dissertation/figure-44h.png" alt="Still from 5 News titles, 1997" %}
 {% endfigure %}

-{% figure caption:"<cite>Gibson, 1999</cite>" %}
+{% include blockquote.html
-> Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1's bulletins and Channel 4 News.
+  quote="Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1's bulletins and Channel 4 News." citation="Gibson, 1999"
-{% endfigure %}
+%}

 The first to change was Channel 4 News, and although this time the anchors were sitting, they were sat next to low level desks, meaning you could see what colour socks Jon Snow wore!
 Its set and titles used bright colours, but not in such an overbearing way as in <cite>5 News</cite> -- made more somber with a heavy use of black.
 The set also featured a large video wall, in which the anchor or reporter could stand in front off whilst graphics were displayed behind them.